fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ```

 ### -StopDurationInSeconds
 The duration, measured in seconds, to keep the target node stopped after the operation to stop is complete.
 After this duration passes, the node will automatically start.
 The minimum value is 600, the maximum is 14400.
-This parameter only applies if -Stop is specified.
+This parameter only applies if the *Stop* parameter is specified.

 ```yaml
 Type: Int32